WebAssembly/interface-types/proposals/interface-types/Explainer.md

 1. Unlike normal webAssembly functions, the type signature of this adapter function is expressed using types from the Interface Types schema: it takes an `integer` and returns an `u32`.
-1. The `string.size` instruction is a special Interface Types instruction that takes a `string` value and returns the number of bytes needed to represent the string -- assuming a UTF-8 encoding scheme.
+1. The `string.size` instruction is a special adapter instruction that takes a `string` value and returns the number of bytes needed to represent the string -- assuming a UTF-8 encoding scheme.
 This is used to allocate a chunk of memory -- with the call to `$malloc` for the string.